mparticle-integrations/mparticle-javascript-integration-google-analytics/README.md

 Google recommends moving from UA to Google Analytics 4 (GA4).
 Fortunately, mParticle makes this transition easy for you.
 Please see our [GA4 documentation here](https://docs.mparticle.com/integrations/google-analytics-4/event/) for full set up instructions.
 Additionally, Google has [migration documentation here](https://support.google.com/analytics/answer/10759417) which may help in your migration to GA4.

-If you are brand new to Google Analytics, we recommend you start with GA4 per the instructions above.
+If you are new to Google Analytics, we recommend you start with GA4 per the instructions above.

 # License